-President-Chancellor's Review and Evaluation
+Chancellor's Review and Evaluation

-The President-Chancellor shall conduct his review and evaluation the submitted dossiers.
-In the event a retention candidate receives a positive recommendation, he shall be so notified, in writing, with copies to the appropriate chairperson, the dean and the chief academic officer.
+The Chancellor shall conduct his review and evaluation of the submitted dossiers.
+The Chancellor will be held to the same requirements as have been placed upon the Provost's review and evaluation.
+In the event a retention candidate receives a positive recommendation, he shall be so notified, in writing, with copies to the appropriate Program Leader, the Dean and the chief academic officer.
 If a candidate receives a negative recommendation, the candidate shall be notified, in writing, with the reasons stated.
-Copies of the notification shall be transmitted to the appropriate chairperson, the dean and the chief academic officer.
+Copies of the notification shall be transmitted to the appropriate Program Leader, the Dean and the chief academic officer.
 The notification shall specify the effective termination date (see Section C below).
 The written notice of non-renewal of a probationary appointment should be issued by April 1 of the academic year in which the evaluation is made.
-The President-Chancellor's decision shall serve as the final action required in the retention review process.
-If it is congruent with the RTP recommendation.
-Otherwise, the affected faulty member can appeal up to the Board of Supervisors.
+The Chancellor's decision shall serve as the final action required in the retention review process.

-Criteria for Tenure
+4.7.F Criteria for Tenure